Buying Bitcoin with PayPal (Beginner’s Guide)

 - Choose your seller.
 You can either choose manually or let Paxful decide who is the best seller for you.

 Once the trade initiates, you will be sent to an online chat with the seller, where you can finalize the deal.
 The seller’s bitcoins will be sent into escrow, and once you mark that you’ve sent your payment, they will be released into your account.
 Keep in mind that if you don’t finalize the deal within a certain timeframe (usually 30 minutes), the deal will be automatically canceled.

-As you can see from this long post, there’s still no easy process that allows you to buy Bitcoin with PayPal, even as 2018 is already behind us.
-My personal suggestion is to use a different payment method if possible—but if you have to use PayPal, get ready for some hefty fees.
+There’s still no easy process that allows you to buy actual Bitcoins (not price speculation) with PayPal.
+My personal suggestion is to use a different payment method if possible.
+If you have to use PayPal, the methods listed here will work, but get ready for some hefty fees.